TITLE IX ATHLETICSCONTACT US NOW FOR A CONSULTATION

 Our Experienced Title IX Attorneys are Ready to Protect Your Rights

 When it comes to athletic funding, determining compliance or noncompliance with Title IX is a complicated task that involves careful analysis of ever-changing data.
 It is important for students or coaches to voice their concerns if they believe their school is violating their rights by denying their sex the proper athletic funding.
 If you are thinking of stepping forward and speaking out, you need the right law firm on your side.

-Led by Felice Duffy, the attorneys at Duffy Law regularly represent college athletes facing discrimination under Title IX, whether for unequal funding, facilities, or opportunities.
+The highly knowledgeable lawyers at Duffy Law have extensive experience representing college athletes facing discrimination under Title IX, whether for unequal funding, facilities, or opportunities.
 We know what you’re facing, and we offer consultations.
 Call Duffy Law at (203) 946-2000 or contact us online now.